JimmyKenMerchant/jimmy-codeviewer/README.txt

 = What will you do here in the future? =

 I'm thinking of making a GUI tool in this plugin.
-If you have some curious, please note in the support forum of this plugin.
+If you have some curious, please note it in the support forum of this plugin.

 == Upgrade Notice ==

 = 1.0.2 =
-Please upgrade because of fixing bugs.
+Please upgrade because of fixing bugs and having new futures.

 == Changelog ==

 = 1.0.2 =
 * Enabled to use special characters in enclosed contents in 'spansearch' series.
+: April 24, 2017

 = 1.0.1 =
 * Added an attribute whether Edit Instruction will be enabled or disabled on 'codeview' series